k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

 ![image](images/04_11_06_custom_import.PNG)

-The Custom Import window displays the number of imported and overridden items.
+The Custom Import window displays the number of imported and overwritten items.

 3. Right click the **Target Project Tree** to display a context menu with the following options: